DiogoMoreira4/siaas-server/README.md

 # siaas-server

-_Intelligent System for Automation of Security Audits (SIAAS) - Server Module_
+_Intelligent System for Automation of Security Audits (SIAAS) - Server_

 In the context of the MSc in Telecommunications and Computer Engineering, at ISCTE - Instituto Universitário de Lisboa.